MayBind/maybind-sdk/sdk/python/tests/README.md

-# MayBind SDK Tests
+# Maybind SDK Tests

-This directory contains essential tests for the MayBind SDK that developers can run to verify their setup.
+This directory contains essential tests for the Maybind SDK that developers can run to verify their setup.

 ## Test Files